Folsom Prison Blues: Original 1955 recording

 Cash was inspired to write this song after seeing the movie Inside the Walls of Folsom Prison (1951) while serving in West Germany in the United States Air Force at Landsberg, Bavaria (itself the location of a famous prison).
 Cash recounted how he came up with the line "But I shot a man in Reno, just to watch him die": "I sat with my pen in my hand, trying to think up the worst reason a person could have for killing another person, and that's what came to mind."

-Cash took the melody for the song and many of the lyrics from Gordon Jenkins's 1953 Seven Dreams concept album, specifically the song "Crescent City Blues".
+Cash was accused of taking the melody for the song from Gordon Jenkins's 1953 Seven Dreams concept album, specifically the song "Crescent City Blues".
 Jenkins was not credited on the original record, which was issued by Sun Records.
 In the early 1970s, after the song became popular, Cash paid Jenkins a settlement around US$75,000 following a lawsuit.

 "Folsom Prison Blues" was recorded at the Sun Studio in Memphis, Tennessee, on July 30, 1955.
 The producer was Sam Phillips, and the musicians were Cash (vocals, guitar), Luther Perkins (guitar), and Marshall Grant (bass).
 As with other songs recorded during his early Sun Records sessions, Cash had no drummer in the studio, but replicated the snare drum sound by inserting a piece of paper (like a dollar bill) under the guitar strings and strumming the snare rhythm on his guitar.
 The song's sound has been described as country, rockabilly, and rock and roll.
 The song was released as a single with another song recorded at the same session, "So Doggone Lonesome".
 Early in 1956, both sides reached number four on the Billboard C&W Best Sellers chart.

 When photographer Jim Marshall asked Cash why the song's main character was serving time in California's Folsom Prison after shooting a man in Reno, Nevada, he responded, "That's called poetic license."

 In 2001, the 1955 original version of "Folsom Prison Blues" on Sun Records by Johnny Cash was inducted into the Grammy Hall of Fame.
 The song date listed was 1956.